 Models can be of value ('validated' in the original sense of the word) if a) they adequately reflect the major assumptions one would like to make about component processes, if b) they operate smoothly in the parameter range where one would like to use them, and/or if c) their quantitative predictions agree with measured results in specific experiments (Van Noordwijk, 1996b).
 Before model validation is undertaken, (1) the purpose of the model, (2) the performance criteria and (3) the model context must be specified (Rykiel, 1996).
 At this stage we have concentrated on levels a and b of the validation process.
 WaNuLCAS model is meant as a prototype model, not including all possible tree-soil-crop interaction relationships that one can imagine, but incorporating a core of relations which we are fairly sure of for each specific case.
 In this sense the model can be viewed as a 'null model' (Gotelli and Graves, 1996) which can be used like a null hypothesis as a background against which specific data sets can be tested.
 The open modeling frame will allow users to add other relationships when and where they wish.
-It may be possible in the near future to use the Agroforestry Modeling Environment (AME) as a platform for WaNuLCAS instead of Stella (Muetzelfeldt and Taylor, 1997), but it will take time to redevelop the model in that environment.
+Muetzelfeldt and Taylor (1997) have translated WaNuLCAS into a new modelling platform Agroforestry Modeling Environment (AME) as a platform.
+This modelling environment is now called SIMILE and is currently used in developing FLORES model.
+The European sylvo-arable agroforestry project SAFE is developing a model with greater spatial articulation HiSAFE.